Battle of Gaines’ Mill Quick Facts

 Battle of Gaines’ Mill Outcome

 Although Lee failed to destroy Porter’s corps as he had hoped, the Battle of Gaines’ Mill was a significant tactical, strategic, and psychological victory for the Confederacy.
 Although the Rebels suffered more causalities (7,993 men, including 1,483 killed, 6,402, wounded, 108 missing or captured), compared with Union losses (6,837 soldiers, including 894 killed, 3,107 wounded, 2,836 missing or captured), Lee won the field and forced Porter to retreat across the Chickahominy.

-More importantly, the Confederate victory caused McClellan to lose his nerve and suspend his plans to invest Richmond.
+More importantly, the Confederate victory caused McClellan to lose his nerve and suspend his plans to target Richmond.
 Although he refused to refer to it as a retreat, McClellan ordered the four corps that he had poised at the doors of the Confederate capital to withdraw south.
 By the end of the week, Richmond was no longer in danger, and new life had been breathed into Confederate hopes.